TosbackCgusBridge-Bot/CGUs-versions/Care2/Privacy Policy.md

 **Privacy Policy**

-_Last Updated: 2017-10-19_
+_Last Updated: 2018-10-07_

 Care2.com (“Care2″) takes seriously the issue of safeguarding your privacy online.
 This privacy policy applies to the two websites owned and operated by Care2: Care2.com and ThePetitionSite.com.
 This privacy policy describes how Care2 collects and uses the personal information you provide on both websites.

 Residents of the EU can see the Care2 GDPR privacy policy and the Care2 EU-US Privacy Shield policy.

-When visiting a website displaying the TRUSTe Trustmark, you will be notified of what personally identifiable information of yours is collected:
+When visiting our website, you will be notified of what personally identifiable information of yours is collected:

 *   The organization collecting the information;
 *   How the information is used;